Baby Welsh Harlequin Ducklings

 Temperament: Welsh Harlequins are both curious and calm.
 They like to forage, but will also sit on their nests.

 Colors: Describing this breed is challenging.
-Drakes are more colorful than ducks, and have dark, greenish colored heads, with chestnut, cream, white, and brown appearing on other parts of the body.
+Drakes are more colorful than females and have dark, greenish-colored heads, with chestnut, cream, white, and brown appearing on other parts of the body.
 Females are cream-colored with brown stippling.
 Drakes have orange legs, and ducks have orange legs when they are young.
 As Welsh Harlequin females age, their legs turn brown.

-Status: The American Livestock Breeds Conservancy lists Welsh Harlequins as critical.
-At the last census there were only 188 breeding birds in the US.
-These birds are prolific layers, excellent table birds, and beautiful to look at, making them a practical addition to any back yard flock or farm yard.
+Livestock Conservancy Status: Critical.
+At the last census, there were only 188 breeding birds in the US.
+These birds are prolific layers, excellent table birds, and beautiful to look at, making them a practical addition to any backyard flock or farmyard.